How to Minimise Risk28th February 2019 / Julian

-Every punter is different, and for some their philosophy is to attempt to win life-changing sums of money from tiny stakes by placing huge 20-fold accumulators.
+Every punter is different, and for some their philosophy is to play with tiny stakes by placing huge 20-fold accumulators.

 For others who are slightly more cosmopolitan (reckless), big stakes are thrown around like Monopoly money without any real research into the story behind the selection: the form, the head-to-head record, things like that.